ngraveio/bc-ur/README.md

 }

 const userUr = Ur.fromData({type: "user", payload: testPayload});
-// Now we are going to create a fountain encoder which can generate indefined number of parts.
+// Now we are going to create a fountain encoder which can generate indefinite number of parts.
-// Because of that we need to create a new encoder for every item. const encoder = new UrFountainEncoder(userUr, 5); //  maxFragmentLength: 5 const fragments = encoder.getAllPartsUr(2); // Ratio of fountain parts compared to original parts
+// Because fountain encoder has a state, we need to create a new decoder for each new UR object const encoder = new UrFountainEncoder(userUr, 5); //  maxFragmentLength: 5
+// Get all fragments at once
+const fragments = encoder.getAllPartsUr(2); // Ratio of fountain parts compared to original parts

 // [